bakhshiali/bakhshiali.github.io/_pages/cv.md

 * Genetic data mining (Bleeding-edge)
 * Robotic competitions refereeing

 ...
-For detailed views, we could check my linkedin: <a href="https://www.linkedin.com/in/ali-bakhshi-">Linkedin</a>
+For detailed views, we can check my linkedin: <a href="https://www.linkedin.com/in/ali-bakhshi-">Linkedin</a>